How much do travel bloggers make? Let’s take a look shall we?

 2. Travel blogging for a few years, focuses on blog for at least 5 sources of income, works with brands, does it full time = £40,000

 3. Travel blogging for a few years, focuses on blog for at least 5 sources of income, plus some sort of successful course or product, does it full time and won’t do anything for free or in return = £60,000

 4. Travel blogging since the start, super successful Instagram and / or YouTube presence, numerous sources of income, well known = £90,000

 5. Travel blogging since the start, super successful Instagram and / or YouTube presence, numerous sources of income, well known, and American = £100,000+

 Practical Wanderlust made $22,000 travel blogging in her first full year, although just $65.07 in her first six months.

 The ‘average blogger salary’ is kind of a ridiculous and unmeasurable calculation..
 It’d be like saying ‘what does the average singer earn’?

 In blogging you have the likes of Zoella reeling in the millions, and then the millions of bloggers worldwide not making a penny.
 The spectrum of salary has very different ends.

 As for me, with my delightful travel blog?
 In and around number 2, give or take 10%.
-I’m British, my fingertips literally won’t type to reveal the exact amount!
+I’m British, I can’t talk about my travel blogger salary – my fingertips literally won’t type to reveal the exact amount!